swow/swow/README.md

 | ./vendor/bin/swow-builder --debug                   | Build with debug                  |
 | ./vendor/bin/swow-builder --enable="--enable-debug" | Specify special build parameters  |

-When installing in this way, the last step of the program will try use `sudo` to install the extension with out futher asking.
+When installing in this way, the last step of the program will try use `sudo` to install the extension without futher asking, and `sudo` may ask you for password to install Swow into your system path.

 It may also prompts commands like: